vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding
 >

+Subsequently, the next 4 constraints, the core of REST, is a result of the effort to obtain a _uniform interface_ between different components.

 ### 4.2.
 All important resources are identifed by one resource identifer mechanism
 > induces simple, visible, reusable, stateless communication